The Impact of Mentorship in Graduate Medical Education

 Define mentorship goals and outline expectations early.

-Agree on meeting frequency (formal check-ins vs. casual discussions).
+Agree on meeting frequency—whether it’s formal check-ins or casual discussions.

 Encourage transparent discussions about challenges, aspirations, and progress.